 Together the region’s monuments and museums make a fascinating ensemble, and provide the backdrop for many dramatic stories: of the titanic struggle between Rome and Carthage; of Publius Scipio’s brilliant victory at Ilipa; of the rise of Christianity; of the strange death of the Western Empire in the fifth century ad.
 In many respects, the entire trajectory of Rome’s imperial history can be followed here, from triumph to collapse.
 Add in the region’s vibrant modern culture – and its mouth-watering cuisine – and you’ve got the makings of a memorable tour.

 Fly at c.
-4.00pm from London Gatwick to Alicante (Monarch) and continue to Cartagena by coach for the first of two nights.
+4.00pm from London Gatwick to Alicante (British Airways).
+Drive to Cartagena for the first of two nights, arriving at c.
+10.00pm.

 Cartagena.
 Visit the hilltop sites of the Punic and Roman city, starting with the restored Roman theatre and its accompanying museum, designed by Rafael Moneo, before continuing to the Casa de la Fortuna, an aristocratic residence with beautiful murals and mosaics.
 In the area of the Roman forum the earlier remains of Carthaginian walls are one of the few Punic monuments in the Iberian peninsula, while excavations of the Roman forum revealed streets, a bath-house and a courtyard building, possibly religious.